Sometimes you just need to cook something quick with no fuss. Here are some ideas for easy meals for camping. Minimum cooking. Minimum washing up.

-Here are some ideas of easy meals for camping…
+Here are some ideas for easy meals for camping...

-We love doing a good cook-up at camp but there are sometimes when you need to cook something warm, quickly, and with minimum hassle.
+We love doing a good cook-up at camp but sometimes you need to cook something warm, quickly, and with minimum hassle.

-For that by far the easiest are those meals that you just add hot water to.
+For that, by far the easiest are those meals you just add hot water to.

 Quick and easy meals for camping (with no pans)